Commercial EPC (Energy Performance Certificates) Legislation Scotland

-At Scottish Energy Services we are able to carry out Energy Performance Certificates for both the Commercial and Domestic Markets, for commercial sites we are able to carry out surveys for level 3 and more complex level 4 buildings.
+At Scottish Energy Services we are able to carry out Energy Performance Certificates for both the Commercial and Domestic Markets, for commercial sites our EPC assessors are able to carry out surveys for level 3 and more complex level 4 buildings.
 Helping you to meet your legal obligations and cut energy and CO2 emissions.
-We offer commercial epc register.

 In line with the UK Government policy and EU Legislation of reducing carbon emissions it was decided that all homes and business premises offered for sale or rental/lease must have an EPC provided before they can be offered to the market.